sebcarss/sebcarss.github.io.repo/src/posts/recipe/bread/white-bread-loaf.md

 __NOTE:// Replace with the affiliate link here for Amazon__

-In this, Paul suggests using instant yeast as he believes there is little difference made to the quality of the bread when compared to using fresh yeast.
+In this book, Paul suggests using instant yeast as he believes there is little difference made to the quality of the bread when compared to using fresh yeast.
 However, he does stress that it is pivitol that you get the temperature of the water right for making your dough, which he suggests is 15ºC, which is fairly cool to the touch.

 > __Top Tip From Paul Hollywood__
 >